-They develop simple ICT- based models to explore patterns and relationships, and make predictions about the consequences of their They create and combine different forms of information, refining and presenting it for a particular purpose, showing an awareness of audience and the communicate and exchange information and ideas with others, collaborating to develop and improve work. decisions.
-They plan, test and refine sequences of instructions. need for quality. е Pupils combine ICT tools within the overall structure of an ICT solution.
+The second secon The success and a a mana sun i a a ta a a a a They develop simple ICT- based models to explore patterns and relationships, and make predictions about the consequences of their decisions.
+They plan, test and refine sequences of instructions.
+They create and combine different forms of information, refining and presenting it for a particular purpose, showing an awareness of audience and the need for quality. communicate and exchange information and ideas with others, collaborating to develop and improve work. е Pupils combine ICT tools within the overall structure of an ICT solution.
 They create sequences of instructions and understand the need to be precise when framing and sequencing instructions.
 They are systematic in changing the variables in an ICT-based model and explain the impact of the changes.
 They use ICT to organise, store and retrieve information using logical and appropriate structures.
 They use ICT to structure, refine and present information in different forms and styles for specific purposes and audiences.
 They select the information they need for different purposes, check its accuracy and organise it in a form suitable for processing.
 They use ICT safely and responsibly.
 They discuss their knowledge and experience of using ICT and their observations of its use outside school.
 They assess the use of ICT in their work and are able to reflect critically in order to make improvements in subsequent work.
 They use appropriate evaluation criteria to critically evaluate the fitness for purpose of their work a sit progresses.
 They exchange information and ideas with others in a variety of ways, including using digital communications.